accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Structure__.
 A data index typically has a base structure, i.e. trees, hashtable, lists.

   * __Sort order__.
 Examples are tree vs hashtable.
 Tree-based index commonly maintain the ordering between data, which enables range query.
 Hashtable is known by O(1) lookup time, but global ordering is lost.
 Though tree-based index can hardly simultaneously preserve the ordering on secondary keys, and hashtable can track ordering by maintaining a tree-index altogether.
-In another word, __combining multiple indexes__ together is a way to join properties, at a cost on updates.
+In another word, __combining multiple indexes__ together is a way to join read properties, at a cost on updates.

   * __Point lookup__.
 All data indexes support point lookup, typically ranging time cost from O(1) to O(log(n)).
 Essentially, there is a trade off with memory size: 1) If entire key space can be put in memory, we simply need a huge array to map any key to its value.
 2) Hashtable collapses the mapping space, with hash as the mapping kernel, thus smaller memory size needed.
-The new space has to be sparse, due to the unpredictable degree of balance in the mapping (unless [perfect hashing](https://en.wikipedia.org/wiki/Perfect_hash_function)).
+The new space has to be sparse enough, due to the unpredictable degree of balance in the mapping (unless [perfect hashing](https://en.wikipedia.org/wiki/Perfect_hash_function)).
 3) Coming to trees, keys are indexed by inter connections, rather than address mapping, thus yet more smaller memory size needed.

   * __Range query__.
 Data indexes that preserve sort order can support range query, typically trees.
 Otherwise it has to be a full scan, unless applying guard/segmentation to preserve partially sorted, where skiplist can be seen as an example.
 Another way to understand range query is that a data index must support looking up a key's neighbors, even the key itself doesn't exist.